Humanizer for German: Why AI Text Detection Is Language-Specific

 Why German AI Text Is Different

 English and German diverge in their vulnerabilities to LLMs.
-The same model that produces flawless English can betray itself immediately in German through patterns that native English speakers don't even notice.
+The same model that produces flawless English can betray itself immediately in German through patterns that native English speakers don't notice.

 Take these examples: